jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 57 Individual scope of practice may be changed or registration or practising certificate may be suspended because of mental or physical condition
 (1) Subsection (2) applies if a social worker has been given a notice under section 55, and— (a) either—
-    (i) the social worker submitted himself or herself for examination as required by the notice, and the Registrar has received a written report on the social worker's mental and physical condition from the medical practitioner named in it; or
+    (i) the social worker attended for examination as required by the notice, and the Registrar has received a written report on the social worker's mental and physical condition from the medical practitioner named in it; or
-    (ii) the social worker did not submit himself or herself for examination as required by the notice; and (b) the Registrar has given the social worker notice that he or she has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
+    (ii) the social worker did not attend for examination as required by the notice; and (b) the Registrar has given the social worker notice that the social worker has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
   (c) the Board has given the social worker that opportunity; and (d) the Board considers that the matter should be dealt with urgently.
 (2) If this subsection applies, the Board—